Hiroreco/enreco-archive/recap-data/chapter2/day4/edges/bijou-kronii-c2d4.md

 <!-- title: Not Again... -->

-If I had a nickel for every time Koseki Bijou randomly forced someone of Queenly status into becoming her mother—purely because she considered herself a princess, relation be damned—I’d have three nickels.
+If I had a nickel for every time Koseki Bijou randomly forced some queenly figure into becoming her mother—purely because she considered herself a princess, relation be damned—I’d have three nickels.
 Which isn’t a lot, but somehow, it’s still way more than it should be.

-And Tam by this point—was the third lucky (or unlucky) nickel in that bizarre collection.
+And Tam, by this point, was the third lucky (or unlucky) nickel in that bizarre collection.

 [Stepmom](#embed:https://www.youtube.com/live/Zg3rYsc61XI?si=etz5HD7bApu5gkq3&t=11936)